-Figure 3. (a) 2D GIWAXS patterns for the 4 copolymers and (b) GIWAXS diffractograms for in-plane and out-of-plane scattering with illustrative insets of the dominant molecular orientation that the copolymer adopts in thin films.
-DPP-TTT has a 'face-on' dominant bimodal orientation whereas all other copolymers adopt 'edge-on' orientation. (c) Illustration of the structural packing orientations including 'face-on' and 'edge-on' relative to the substrate.
+Figure 3. a) 2D GIWAXS patterns for the four copolymers and b) GIWAXS diffractograms for in-plane and out-of-plane scattering with illustrative insets of the dominant molecular orientation that the copolymer adopts in thin films.
+DPP-TTT has a "face-on" dominant bimodal orientation whereas all other copolymers adopt "edge-on" orientation. c) Illustration of the structural packing orientations including "face-on" and "edge-on" relative to the substrate.

-In contrast to DPP-TTT, the greater intensity of DPP-TTVTT diffraction peaks highlight greater order of out-of-plane lamellar packing and in-plane π stacking orientation, resulting in 'edge-on' packing structure.
-The elongated conjugated backbone reduces sidechain density, thus lowering lamellar stacking distance from 29.7 to 24.8 Å. Compared to DPP-TTVTT, gDPP-TTVTT has slightly reduced intensity of diffraction peaks but maintains its 'edge-on' character.
-This is indicative of fewer molecules orientated at edge-on upon glycolation.
-The π stacking distance of gDPP-TTVTT also increases (3.67 to 3.72 Å) and indeed, gDPP-TTVTT has slightly lower hole mobility than DPP-TTVTT.
-However, as the relatively high 'edge-on' molecular order is well-preserved, there are only minor changes of OFET mobilities for gDPP-TTVTT.
-Despite the small increase in π stacking distances in gDPP-TTT and gDPP-TTVTT, they remain comparable to other OEG-modified polymers in literature (3.54 - 4.40 Å).
-[15,20,44,45] The slight increase in π stacking distance and molecular packing disorder can enhance ion diffusion pathways upon hydration in OECTs, as polymer expansion occurs easier with fewer crystalline regions.^[25,26] The use of OEG sidechains typically improves solubility and lowers polymer aggregation in polar processing solvents, which can induce 'face-on' molecular orientation.
-[20,45] However, the amphipathic sidechains with long-alkyl-group spacers preferentially induces the 'edge-on' molecular orientation, proving beneficial for hole transport.
-Additionally, these D-A copolymers with amphipathic sidechains continue to exhibit high molecular order with 3 clear orders of lamellar stacking peaks in the out-of-plane direction.
-This indicates a significant number of highly ordered 'edge-on' crystallites particularly in comparison to similar DPP copolymers with full OEG sidechains which show a lower order of solid-state packing.
-[26,28] As such, previous studies with full OEG sidechains typically resulted in an inverse relationship between transconductance or capacitance and mobility.
-[20,45] Our molecular design using the long-alkyl-group spacer in amphipathic sidechains overcomes this trade-off between ionic and electronic charge transport.
-Therefore, the glycolated copolymers benefit from high transconductance, while adverse effects on the conjugated backbone and electronic charge transport are minimized.
+upon hydration in OECTs, as polymer expansion occurs easier with fewer crystalline regions.[25,26] The use of OEG sidechains typically improves solubility and lowers polymer aggregation in polar processing solvents, which can induce "face-on" molecular orientation.[20,45] However, the amphipathic sidechains with long-alkyl-group spacers preferentially induces the "edge-on" molecular orientation, proving beneficial for hole transport.
+Additionally, these D-A copolymers with amphipathic sidechains continue to exhibit high molecular order with three clear orders of lamellar stacking peaks in the out-ofplane direction.
+This indicates a significant number of highly ordered "edge-on" crystallites particularly in comparison to similar DPP copolymers with full OEG sidechains which show a lower order of solid-state packing.[26,28] As such, previous studies with full OEG sidechains typically resulted in an inverse relationship between transconductance or capacitance and mobility.[20,45] Our molecular design using the long-alkyl-group spacer in amphipathic sidechains overcomes this trade-off between ionic and electronic charge transport.
+Therefore, the glycolated copolymers benefit from high transconduct-ance, while adverse effects on the conjugated backbone and electronic charge transport are minimized.

 2.2.
-Optoelectronic properties
+Optoelectronic Properties

-We further investigate the change in optical and electronic properties of the copolymers upon changing the backbone and sidechain, as they are critical to determining charge transport properties.
-Figure S11a presents the UV-Vis-NIR absorption spectra of the polymer thin films.
-All copolymers show a weak π - π transition band around 350-500 nm and a strong intramolecular charge-transfer band around 550-1000 nm.^[31,46] By elongating the conjugated backbone (TTVTT), we increase energetic order and observe narrowing of the full-width half maximum (FWHM) by 28 nm, going from DPP-TTT to DPP-TTVTT.
-This is also reflected in the π - π transition higher energy band being red-shifted by 34 nm for the DPP-TTVTT copolymers, typically associated with higher molecular order and longer effective conjugation lengths.^[47] The emergence of the vibronic shoulder at 700 nm, on the lower energy band for the DPP-TTVTT copolymers, also supports the rise in crystalline aggregate regions.^[31,32] On the other hand, exchanging the alkyl to amphipathic sidechains causes broadening of the absorption spectrum with larger FWHM, highlighting the increase in energetic disorder.^[20]
+We further investigate the change in optical and electronic properties of the copolymers upon changing the backbone and sidechain, as they are critical to determining charge-transport properties.
+Figure S11a, Supporting Information presents the UV-vis-NIR absorption spectra of the polymer thin films.
+All copolymers show a weak $\pi$ - $\pi$ \ transition band around 350-500 nm and a strong intramolecular charge-transfer band around 550-1000 nm.[31,46] By elongating the conjugated backbone (TTVTT), we increase energetic order and observe narrowing of the full-width half maximum (FWHM) by 28 nm, going from DPP-TTT to DPP-TTVTT.
+This is also reflected in the $\pi$ - $\pi$ \ transition higher energy band being red-shifted by 34 nm for the DPP-TTVTT copolymers, typically associated with higher molecular order and longer effective conjugation lengths.[47]
+The emergence of the vibronic shoulder at 700 nm, on the lower energy band for the DPP-TTVTT copolymers, also supports the rise in crystalline aggregate regions.[31,32] On the other hand, exchanging the alkyl to amphipathic sidechains causes broadening of the absorption spectrum with larger FWHM, highlighting the increase in energetic disorder.[20]